This post may contain affiliate links. See our disclosure policy.

-Cobb Salad is a versatile green salad topped with chicken, bacon, avocado, egg, tomatoes, and blue cheese and served with your favorite dressing.
+Cobb Salad is a hearty and versatile green salad topped with chicken, crispy bacon, avocado, egg, tomatoes, and blue cheese and served with your favorite dressing.

 Salads are an excellent choice as a summertime lunch or dinner (or enjoy them all throughout the year).
 Round out your meal with our popular Bread Twists or Dinner Rolls.

 Cobb Salad is a hearty, protein-packed salad that is bursting with flavor.
+A good homemade cobb salad typically boasts hard-boiled eggs, chicken, bacon and lots of yummy veggies.
 It is typically served as a main course but can also be served as a side salad at potlucks or to complement a lighter meal.
 Because of the good amount of protein, this salad is very filling and can keep you full for hours!

 The chicken that is prepared for a Cobb salad can either be grilled or breaded.
 Grilled chicken is more “authentic” than breaded, but both ways are delicious.
 For grilled chicken, we highly recommend using the chicken recipe from our Satu’li Bowls Copycat recipe.
 If you want to use breaded chicken, you can use pre-breaded chicken from the grocery store or you can make your own by using our oven-fried chicken recipe.
 You can also simply use a rotisserie chicken and shred it over your salad.

 A classic Cobb is traditionally served with some type of light red wine vinaigrette.
 However, there are many different dressings that you can use and it will still taste great.
 You can keep it simple by using a splash of red wine vinegar or a little balsamic vinegar or you can make your own dressing from scratch.
+Or try mixing some Dijon mustard with olive oil, red wine vinegar and some lemon juice for a simple dressing.
 Here are some of our favorite salad dressings that complement Cobb Salad:

 - Red wine vinaigrette